ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 4am, then a chance of showers and thunderstorms.
 Cloudy, with a low around 50.
 Northeast
-         wind around 10 mph, with gusts as high as 20 mph.
+         wind around 10 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>Showers and thunderstorms.
 Some of the storms could be severe.
 Cloudy.
 High near 70, with temperatures falling to around 68
          in the afternoon.
-East northeast wind around 8 mph.
+East northeast wind 6 to 10 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">